Using Glycol in Your Chiller

 Glycol comes in two varieties: ethylene glycol (EG) and propylene glycol (PG).
 Though both materials are bad for living things, ethylene is most often used in industrial applications and is more economical and propylene becomes more viscous at very cold temperatures and is most often used near food.

-4 –What are the Affect on my Chiller?
+4 –What are the Affects on my Chiller?

 Glycol is denser than water and the cooling capacity will be slightly reduced which will in turn increase the pumping power and the fluid temperature will increase.